ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 });
 ```

-8) Append the `spsApplication.rootElement` inside a DOM element of your choice or inject directly into the body of the web page like in the TypeScript example:
+8) Append the `spsApplication.rootElement` inside a DOM element of your choice or inject directly into the body of the web page, like in the TypeScript example:

 ```typescript
 document.body.appendChild(spsApplication.rootElement);